10 Tips for Planning a Great Training Session

 Learning objectives are the basis of your training session.
 These will highlight the skills and knowledge that your team will master by attending your event, but more importantly learning objectives should be derived from the needs assessment we previously mentioned.
 Having clear goals maximizes the potential and impact of your session by setting expectations and ensuring attendees that the topics being covered pertain to the feedback they had provided.

 In turn, learning objectives must be measurable.
-It would prove impossible to sustain and support future training sessions without being able to speak to your events success.
+It would prove impossible to sustain and support future training sessions without being able to speak to the success of your event.
 When it comes to establishing measurable objectives, the SMART format of formulating learning objectives is a great way to create clear goals.
 SMART refers to:

-- M — Measurable: Learning objectives need to be measurable so that you are able to evaluate the success of your training session.
+- Measurable: Learning objectives need to be measurable so that you can evaluate the success of your training session.

 Working without learning objectives may affect the outcome of your training session and your teaching may not be as successful as first hoped.
 Follow this format to create meaningful and attainable learning objectives for any training session.

-The structure of a training session can be make or break.
+The structure of a training session can make or break the event.
 As such, it should be planned after you have established learning objectives and with a strong focus on the adult learning principles.